 What is a multi-car discount?

-It is simply a discount offered by most insurance companies to policyholders that insure more than one vehicle with them.
+It is a discount offered by most insurance companies to policyholders who insure more than one vehicle.
 Almost all car insurance companies will offer a multi-vehicle discount once you insure more than one automobile on your car insurance policy with the insurer.
 On average, the multi-car discount is between 10% to 25% off each vehicle’s liability, collision, and comprehensive portions.

 So, if you have one car on your policy already and you’re buying a weekend car for yourself or a car for your newly licensed teen to drive and add the vehicle to your current auto insurance policy, then you would normally get a multi-car discount applied to each vehicle’s premiums.